 The slaves in East Demerara were convinced that the Governor and their masters were withholding their freedom from them and many of them felt they had no other option than to rise up against those who were not carrying out the King's orders.
 On the morning of Sunday 17 August 1823, slaves at Mahaica met together at Plantation Success and three of them, Jack Gladstone, a cooper on that plantation, Joseph Packwood and Manuel, assumed some kind of leadership of the group.
 All of them began to plan an uprising, but Gladstone's father, Quamina, who arrived at the meeting later, objected to any bloody revolt and suggested that the slaves should go on strike.
-When someone asked if they should get guns to protect themselves, Quamina, a senior deacon at Rev. John Smith's church, said he would have to seek the advice of the missionary on this matter.
+When someone asked if they should get guns to protect themselves, Quamina said he would have to seek the advice of the Rev. Smith on this matter.

 But despite Quamina's efforts, the slaves were determined to rebel from the following evening.
-Their plan was to seize all guns on the plantations, lock up the Whites during the night and then send them to the Governor on the following morning to bring the "New Law."
-Quamina urged them not to be violent in the process.
+Their plan was to seize all guns on the plantations, lock up the Whites during the night and then send them to the Governor on the following morning to bring the "new law."
+All Quamina could do was to implore them not to be violent in the process.

 But on the morning of Monday 18 August, the plan was leaked by Joseph Packwood, a house slave, who revealed it to his master, John Simpson, of Le Reduit plantation, located about five miles east of Georgetown.
 Simpson immediately gave this information to Governor Murray who with a group of soldiers rode up to the area of Le Ressouvenir and La Bonne Intention where he met a large group of armed Africans on the road.
 He asked them what they wanted and they replied, "Our right."
-He then ordered them to surrender their weapons, and after they refused, he warned that their disobedience would cause them to lose whatever new benefits the new regulations aimed to provide.
-Further, Murray told them to go home and to meet with him at Plantation Felicity the next morning.
-But the slaves refused this invitation and the Governor later that day proclaimed martial law.
+He then ordered them to surrender their weapons, but after they refused he warned that their disobedience would cause them to lose whatever new benefits the new regulations aimed to provide.
+Further, Murray asked them to go home and to meet with him at Plantation Felicity the next morning, but the slaves bluntly refused this invitation.

 It was very late that afternoon when Rev. John Smith first heard of the uprising.
 In a note to his informant, Jackey Reed, a slave who attended his church, he stated that hasty, violent measures were contrary to Christianity and begged Reed not to participate in the revolt.

-That night the slaves seized and locked up White managers and overseers on 37 plantations between Georgetown and Mahaica in East Demerara.
-They searched their houses for weapons and ammunition, but there was very little violence since the slaves apparently heeded the request made by Quamina.
+That night the slaves seized and locked up the White managers and overseers on thirty-seven plantations between Georgetown and Mahaica in East Demerara.
+They searched their houses for weapons and ammunition, but there was very little violence since the slaves apparently heeded Quamina's request.
 However, some slaves took revenge on their masters or overseers by putting them in stocks; this action resulted in some violence a few White men were killed.
 The White population naturally were very terrified and feared they would be killed.
 But the slaves who were mainly Christians did not want to lose their religious character so they proclaimed that their action was a strike and not a rebellion.
 At the same time, not all slaves joined the rebels and they remained loyal to their masters.